BUEC500C1/covid19-app-NoahMalhi/README.md

 In the project direcotry ran the following to begin the development server. expo start

+The code for this was originally in Awesomeproject folder App.js file but I overwrote this with the map.

 Following is a screenshot of the helloworld app running on an android.
 <img src="hellodemo.jpg" width="55%" /> <br>